kjhass/PublicKB/Blueprints/blueprint-nat-public-ip-to-primary-private-ip.md

 }}}

 ### Challenge
-When designing Blueprints using the *Blueprint Designer* there is a temping task available called **add public ip address**.
+When designing Blueprints using the *Blueprint Designer*, there is a temping task available called **add public ip address**.

 <img alt="Blueprint Designer" src="../images/blueprint-nat-public-ip-to-primary-private-ip-1.png" style="max-width: 80%;">